LuxoftAKutsan/sdl_evolution/proposals/nnnn-http-app-service.md

 ![Sequence of using HTTP App service by SDL](../assets/proposals/nnnn-http-app-service/http_service_sequence.png)

+In case if no HTTP service is not available SDL should send UNSUPPORTED_RESOURCE to mobile for it's request.

 ## Potential downsides
 SDL should trust HTTP App service.
 HTTP App service may replace data from server.